 They are also known as the Bering lemming or Nearctic collared lemming.

 The Northern flying squirrel is one of three flying squirrels in North America.

 Their habitat is coniferous and mixed coniferous forests.
 They live in Canada and the United States, from Alaska to Nova Scotia, North Carolina, Utah, and Oregon.

 They are clumsy on the ground but efficient climbers and gliders.
 They have a furry membrane between their front and hind legs, which they use to glide from tree to tree.
 Flying squirrels are nocturnal with excellent vision.

 Their length reaches between 25 to 37 centimeters, and they usually weigh between 110 and 230 grams.

-Their color varies from gray to dark brown, with white on its underbody and a flat tail and big eyes.
-They also have large whiskers which they use to sense their way around at night.
+Their color varies from gray to dark brown, with white on their underbody, a flat tail, and big eyes.
+They also have large whiskers to sense their way around at night.